arahangua/EAAC/README.md

 4. Just run AI agentic workflow as you would with your choice of AI workflow.
 EAAC takes care of the rest.

-5. (work in progress) if needed, you can flag use_global_kg= True in custom agent executor to add EAAC knowledge graph as a AI agent toolkit.
-EAAC knowledge graph will help your agent to get global view of what other AI agents were doing.
+5. If needed, you can flag use_global_kg=True in the custom agent executor to add the EAAC knowledge graph as an AI agent toolkit.
+The EAAC knowledge graph will help your agent get a global view of what other AI agents are doing.
+(Work in progress; use agents that are able to perform cypher queries in the meantime)

 ## Change logs